 - Question on Inference Settings: User

-. - Observations on Prompt Format and Model Retraining:
+@ruschasked@fred_fupsabout their inference settings.
+User@fred_fupsreplied that their repetition penalty was set at1. - Observations on Prompt Format and Model Retraining:

-shared that they have encountered an issue that seemed to be linked to prompt formatting.
+@fred_fupsshared that they have encountered an issue that seemed to be linked to prompt formatting.
 They stated that they retrained their model on ChatML, which seemed to resolve the issue. - Training a Model on Specific Examples:

-examples.
+@fred_fupsdiscussed their experience with training a Mistral 7B model on a limited sample of350examples.
 They expressed their confusion as the model failed to put paragraph breaks and highlight keywords as expected despite the task simplicity. - Confirmation of Model Performance:

-further stated that their model, trained using default settings on together.ai, did not perform as expected.
-The returned text was identical to the input without any formatting changes ('\n\n'
+@fred_fupsfurther stated that their model, trained using default settings on together.ai, did not perform as expected.
+The returned text was identical to the input without any formatting changes ('\n\n'or<b>). - Plan to Use Axolotl for Future Training:

-concluded the conversation by stating their intention to utilize Axolotl for future model training in hopes of better performance.
+@fred_fupsconcluded the conversation by stating their intention to utilize Axolotl for future model training in hopes of better performance.

 â· #general-chat (4 messages):